 SPARK scholars carry out their research projects within the Discovery and Translation Labs at Mayo Clinic's Florida campus.
 Students are matched with researchers and are provided valuable mentoring right in the lab, conducting experiments and working with the same equipment our scientists use.

 In the Discovery and Translation Labs, scholars work alongside teams of scientists and physicians conducting research with the goal of improving patient care.
 Their focus is finding new and better ways to predict, prevent, diagnose and optimally treat complex neurological diseases and cancer.
 Guided by unmet patient needs, researchers work collaboratively in laboratories, on clinical trials and on epidemiologic studies to turn promising discoveries into effective treatments.

 SPARK has seen growth every year since it started.
 In 2017, nine students participated.
 Two of those students went on to participate again in 2018, along with 14 others, for a total cohort of 16 scholars.
 The numbers jumped again for 2019, with 27 students completing the program.

 The 2020 program year would have been another amazing one for our SPARK scholars and research mentors, as we received 82 applications, an increase of 21 applicants over 2019.
-Unfortunately, the ongoing coronavirus pandemic made it impossible to safely conduct SPARK in 2020.
-Mayo Clinic leadership considered CDC guidelines and institutional mitigation efforts in response to the evolving challenges of COVID-19.
-It was evident that we had no choice but to cancel the program.
-We hope that we can resume SPARK in 2021.
+Unfortunately, the coronavirus pandemic made it impossible to safely conduct SPARK in 2020.
+The SPARK program resumed in 2021 with 82 applicants.
+In response to the ongoing pandemic, a smaller class of nine students were chosen in 2021.